Taiwanese Court Delivers Landmark Ruling In Favour Of Marriage Equality

 "The said provisions, to the extent of such failure, are in violation of both the people’s freedom of marriage as protected by Article 22 and the people’s right to equality as guaranteed by Article 7 of the Constitution."

-The decision ordered the government to change the law to reflect the ruling of the court, but said it was up to the government as to how this was done.
+The decision ordered the government to change the law to reflect the ruling of the court within the next two years, but said it was up to the government as to how this was done.

+With the ruling, Taiwan is expected to become the first Asian country to legalise same-sex marriage, and the second in the Asia-Pacific region, after New Zealand in 2013.

 As the decision was announced, cheers erupted from the crowds awaiting the decision outside the parliament.

 The court made its decision after considering two different suits that questioned the constitutionality of a clause banning same-sex marriage in the Civil Code.
-One suit was brought by long-time gay activist Chi Chia-wei, who spent time in prison in 1986 when he came out as gay, and the other by the Tapei City government.
+One suit was brought by long-time gay activist Chi Chia-wei, who spent time in prison in 1986 when he came out as gay, and the other by the Taipei City government.

+Chi, who has been fighting for marriage equality for over three decades, thanked all involved in the court proceedings at a press conference.

+He called for “forgiveness, forgiveness, forgiveness, and communication, communication, communication” with anti-same-sex marriage groups.

-The ruling said that extending the freedom to marry to same-sex couples would contribute to a "stable society".
+In a press release outlining the reasons for the decision, the court said extending the freedom to marry to same-sex couples would contribute to a "stable society".

 "The need, capability, willingness and longing, in both physical and psychological senses, for creating such permanent unions of intimate and exclusive nature are equally essential to homosexuals and heterosexuals, given the importance of the freedom of marriage to the sound development of personality and safeguarding of human dignity."